Incoming Freshmen and Transfer Students

 What Happens Next?

-If you pass both exams, you will be automatically enrolled in Theory I and Aural I in the autumn semester of your first year and you will be on track to complete your Theory and Aural Skills sequence at the end of your second year.
+If you pass, you will be automatically enrolled in Theory I and Aural I in the autumn semester of your first year and you will be on track to complete your Theory and Aural Skills sequence at the end of your second year.

 If you do not pass the Theory Placement Exam, you will receive instructions for the following options: